Dimension of the moduli space of a curve in the complex plane: Introduction

-Notice that this formula depends only on some topological invariants of the curve $S$: in particular, it is not necessary to exhibit a curve in the generic component of the moduli space of $S$ - that is in general difficult - to perform the computation above.
-One can take any curve in the topological class of $S$ to compute the multiplicities involved in Theorem \ref{main}. \begin{example*} In \cite{zariski}, Zariski showed that the dimension of the generic component of the moduli space of $S=\left\{ y^{n}-x^{n+1}=0\right\} $ is $\sigma\left(n\right).$ After one blowing-up $E_{1}$, the strict transform of $S$ by $E_{1}$ is a smooth curve tangent to the exceptional divisor, thus for any $i\geq2$, the multiplicity satisfy
+where $\nu_{\star}$ is the algebraic multiplicity at $\star$ and $\sigma\left(k\right)= .$ \end{thm*} Notice that this formula depends only on some topological invariants of the curve $S$: in particular, it is not necessary to exhibit a curve in the generic component of the moduli space of $S$ - that is in general difficult - to perform the computation above.
+One can take any curve in the topological class of $S$ to compute the multiplicities involved in Theorem \ref{main}. \begin{rem*} Actually, the proof performed here will lead us to a slightly more general result where the formula keeps on being the same but appears to be correct for any germ of curve of the form

+where $d$ will be called a \emph{direction} for $S$ and will be defined later in the article.
+This trick will be helpful for the whole induction structure of the proof.
+However, for the sake of simplicity, we do not mention it directly in the theorem. \end{rem*} \begin{example*} In \cite{zariski}, Zariski showed that the dimension of the generic component of the moduli space of $S=\left\{ y^{n}-x^{n+1}=0\right\} $ is $\sigma\left(n\right).$ After one blowing-up $E_{1}$, the strict transform of $S$ by $E_{1}$ is a smooth curve tangent to the exceptional divisor, thus for any $i\geq2$, the multiplicity satisfy

 \end{example*} \begin{example*} More generally, for the semi-group $\Gamma_{S}=\left\langle n,nh+1\right\rangle $ with $h\geq1$, the desingularization of $S$ consists first in $h$ successive blowing-ups, after which the curve is smooth.
 The algebraic multiplicity of the curve $S$ is $n.$ After $k\leq h$ blowing-ups, the strict transform of $S$ is a curve whose topological class is given by the semi-group $\left\langle n,n\left(h-k\right)+1\right\rangle $ that is transverse to the exceptional divisor.
 Thus, according to Theorem \ref{main}, one has